 We support purpose-driven, human-centered, and responsible innovation that reduces inequity.

 From climate change and mass migration to infectious diseases and economic inequality, many of today’s most urgent challenges transcend time, boundaries, and national interests.

 Tackling these issues requires us to be extraordinary.
 The Roddenberry Prize is founded on Gene Roddenberry’s belief in the “remarkable” potential for human ingenuity.
 It is an invitation to “make the unknown, known” and to discover “what we can be if we believe in ourselves and our abilities”.

 The Roddenberry Prize embodies Gene’s unrelenting confidence in humanity’s wisdom and creativity to build a better future.
-Nominate a remarkable venture before September 12, 2022.
+The Prize is now closed.

 Frequently Asked Questions

 Are the awards unrestricted?

 The awards are “equity free”, unrestricted grants for charitable purposes.